JDSweeney1/JDSweeney1.github.io/_posts/2017-12-08-surfs_up_the_cli_gem_project.markdown

 require 'rspec'
 ```

 There are too many gems to specifially list them all, however, search around and you will find some neat and extremely helpful gem libraries.
 Once you have all of your dependencies listed, simply type `$ bundle install` into your terminal.
 Now all of your dependencies are installed, congratulations!
-If you want more information on using bundler click [On these blue words](http://bundler.io/) or how to use bundler to create a gem click [On these other blue words](https://bundler.io/v1.16/guides/creating_gem.html).
+If you want more information on using bundler click [Here](http://bundler.io/) or how to use bundler to create a gem click [Here](https://bundler.io/v1.16/guides/creating_gem.html).

 ## daily_surfing time!